capejs/capejs/content/collection_agents.md

 }
 ```

-Here, the `resourceName` property represents the standard path of the server-side API.
-The collection agent uses it to construct the URL paths
+The collection agent uses the `resourceName` property to construct the URL paths
-and analyze the JSON string returned from the server.
-In the above examples, the agents will send a `GET` request to the `/users`
-in order to get a list of users.
+as explained below.

 <a class="anchor" id="initialization"></a>
 ### Initialization